Harper Adams University is operating in accordance with current Department for Education guidance for Universities.

 During the first term of 2021-2 we will offer face-to-face tuition, particularly to meet practical course-related learning outcomes and to provide important learning opportunities for students.
 This will be complemented by online lectures for more theoretical aspects of courses.
 In all instances, the University is following government guidance and public health guidance.
 The University might request that face coverings are worn in some scenarios, for example, during small group teaching where individuals are in close contact and if there are outbreaks of Covid within the University community.

 Our measures to protect our community include:

-- Hosting regular lateral flow testing for all staff and students and a mobile polymerase chain reaction (PCR) testing centre on campus
+- Availability of Lateral flow tests for all staff and students to carry out home testing... and a mobile PCR testing centre on campus.

 - Details of our COVID Academic Assistance Package has been provided to our students.
 This summarises the changes to policies and regulations and support services during the pandemic.

 - Our updated Community Charter remains in place to ensure all staff and students are aware of their responsibilities.

 Support arrangements are in place in the event of students requiring to self-isolate, including catering, isolation accommodation and mental health provision.